What Are The Best Strategies For Streamlining Your Curriculum?

 4. Revisit Old Work With New Thinking

-If we want to prepare students for the Common Core and lifelong learning, we can’t keep adding to the curriculum.
+If we want to prepare students for lifelong learning, we can’t keep adding to the curriculum.
 We need to integrate, combine, and cut.
 Less is more.
 What’s most important in your curriculum?

 Cut topics: Even with the above measures, educators probably need to make cuts, which can be tough to do since we all have our favorite activities or topics.
 Perhaps the easiest type of cutting to do is in quantity; fewer math problems or fewer integrated units.
 For example, students need to be given opportunities to revise and edit their writing and do peer editing.
 This may mean that they write fewer texts, but they will have a better understanding of the writing process.